DarkFi x Monero Merge Mining using p2pool and xmrig

 Monero setup

 We should first sync the Monero Testnet locally.
-We can simply do this by starting up monerod and waiting for the sync to finish:
+We can simply do this by returning back to our Monero shell, starting up monerod and waiting for the sync to finish:

 $ ./monerod --testnet --no-igd --data-dir bitmonero --log-level 0 --hide-my-port --add-peer 125.229.105.12:28081 --add-peer 37.187.74.171:28089 --fast-block-sync=1